9 Things You Never Knew Your Dryer Could Do

 Kill Off Bugs

-The heat of the dryer is an all-natural (and fast) way to murder ticks, bedbugs, or lice, according to the University of Minnesota.
+According to the University of Minnesota, the heat of the dryer is an all-natural (and fast) way to kill ticks, bedbugs, or lice,.
 Just make sure to run the objects in the dryer for at least 30 minutes at high heat to kill them off.